swatkats04/Project-News/README.md

 ## Scope
 - Crawl news feeds from various websites.
 - Segment the news feeds into distinct news entities.
-- Prepare topic model for each entity.
+- Prepare topic models for each entity.
 - Assign a confidence score for news authenticity between 0 to 1 (Note: 0.5 being partially true, 1 being absolutely true and 0 being fake news).
 - Validate using ground truth (from authentic news sources and authorized fake news database)